- Car Reviews

 What is it like on the inside?

-Being effectively the same car underneath, we were afraid the Octavia’s cabin would be similarly annoying.
-And in many ways it is – there are no dedicated climate controls, for example.
-Changes to temperature, fan speed and air distribution all have to be made through the main infotainment display, which is ten inches across in all but base-spec cars and just a mite too much of a stretch away for the driver.
+There are no dedicated climate controls, for example.
+Changes to temperature, fan speed and air distribution all have to be made through the main infotainment display, which is now 13 inches across as standard.
+But it’s not alone here: both Volkswagen and Seat have adopted similar minimalist approaches.

-It’s practical – there’s plenty of space in the back for fully grown adults, and the boot is 640 litres with the seats up, or 1,700 litres with them folded down (bit less in the PHEV because of the battery).
-That’s much more space than you get in a Ford Focus Estate, for example.
-More than you get in any other small estate, as a matter of fact.
+Boot space remains 640 litres with the seats up (versus 600 in the hatch), or 1,700 litres with them folded down.
+That’s much more space than you get in a Focus Estate.
+More than you get in any other small estate, actually.

-And because it’s a Skoda there loads of clever little touches you just don’t get in other cars – for example there are flip-out hooks in the boot to keep your shopping from sliding around, storage for umbrellas in the front doors, an ice-scraper under the fuel filler cap, small secondary pockets on the backs of the front seats specifically for your kids’ smartphones and a USB-C port above the rear-view mirror for plugging in a dash-cam.
+And because it’s a Skoda it has all the ‘Simply Clever’ features.
+For example, there are flip-out hooks in the boot to keep your shopping from sliding around, storage for umbrellas in the front doors, an ice-scraper under the fuel filler cap, small secondary pockets on the backs of the front seats specifically for your kids’ smartphones, and a USB-C port above the rear-view mirror for plugging in a dash cam.

 Trending this week